alchemillahospital/nohzdyve/README.md

 * Added info that it's a fan project to the title screen
 * Camera pans right and left a bit rather than being fixed on the x-axis
 * It doesn't push you out the window, you start off standing on the windowsill and are able to walk off of it
+* Each level is progressively more difficult because I changed the gravity of the character, so the player falls faster in each level.
+First level is rather slow and easy.

 ## Info
 This is a fan remake of a free game that you can find on one of the versions of the official Bandersnatch website (you can find all the info you need by Googling).
 I am remaking it just for some practice coding and because I loved Bandersnatch.
 All copyright for the game belongs to the original developers, no infringement intended.